Subsong is a 15-part poem about geology and birdsong published by the National Trust in partnership with Falmouth University.

-The poem is composed from field notes and songs made for being alone, started while while exploring the coastline between Bolt Head and Bolt Tail where outcrops of serrated glittering schist are the oldest rocks in Devon and among the very oldest in the South West.
+The poem is composed from field notes and songs made for being alone, started while while exploring the coastline between Bolt Head and Bolt Tail where outcrops of serrated glittering schist are the oldest rocks in Devon and among the oldest in the South West.

 The saw-tooth profile of the East Soar headland conjures up a birder’s sonogram, a picture of sound where the frequencies are split into scribbly layers, the darkest of which — the fundamental — records the note we hear (or we think we hear) while, almost inaudibly, the voice is splitting at vertical intervals into harmonics.